Silent Movies

 Silent Movies are 13 solo guitar compositions by Marc Ribot released September 28, 2010 on Pi Recordings.

 Reception

 The album received universal acclaim, with Metacritic giving it a score of 87% from 7 reviews.
 The AllMusic review by Thom Jurek awarded the album 4 stars, stating, "For those interested in one of the more compelling and quietly provocative and graceful guitar records of 2010, Silent Movies is well worth seeking out".
 PopMatters correspondent Will Layman said, "Marc Ribot really ought to have the opportunity to score films more often, because the results can be breathtaking".
 Rolling Stones Will Hermes observed, "he indulges the yearning melodic sensibility that hides hooks in even his noisiest recordings, and increasingly defines his playing".
+Bob Gendron gave the album 3.5 stars in his review for DownBeat.
+Gendron wrote, "Ribot’s use of space and quiet pauses complements the meditative progressions".